CPJPRINCE/opex_manifest_generator/README.md

 Ensure that the root directory matches the original directory of the export.
 In the above case this would be: `opex_generate -i "C:\Users\Christopher\Downloads\meta\Downloads_AutoClass.xlsx" "C:\Users\Christopher\Downloads"`

-To note, the column headers are drop-in, drop-out, meaning you can the columns as and when you need them.
+The column headers are drop-in, drop-out, meaning you can the columns as and when you need them.
 You can also leave blank data,the cell you leave blank will simply not these will not be assigned.

-To also note, the `Security` must match an existing tag in your system.
+When assigning the `Security` field, the tag must be a match to an existing tag in your system.
 This is case-sensitive, so "Closed" will NOT match to a tag called "closed".

+### Important Note

-To also also note, if there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added, after the export of the initial spreadsheet, the data may not be assigned correctly.
+If there are any changes to the hierarchy data, such as a file/folder (not including a 'meta' folder) being removed or added, *AFTER* the export of the spreadsheet.
+The data may not be assigned correctly, or it may be assigned as "ERROR", or the program may simply fail.

 ### XIP Metadata - Identifiers

-Custom Identifiers can be added by naming columns: `"Archive_Reference", "Accession_Reference", "Identifier", or "Identifer:Keyname"`.
+Custom Identifiers can be added by adding the columns: `"Archive_Reference", "Accession_Reference", "Identifier", or "Identifer:Keyname"`.

 ![Identifier Screenshot](assets/Identifiers%20Headers.png)

-If named `Archive_Reference` or `Identifier` the keyname will default to `code`, if named `Accession_Reference` the keyname will default to `accref`.
-Using the Auto Classification Generator will always generate a column called `Archive_Reference`, you can simply rename or remove this column if not needed.
+`Archive_Reference` or `Identifier` will default to the keyname `code`; `Accession_Reference` will default to `accref`.
+When using the Auto Classification Generator will always generate a column called `Archive_Reference`, but you can simply rename or remove this column if not needed.

 To add a custom identifier import, do so like so: `Identifier:MyCodeName`.
 As many identifier's as needed can be added.